robotron2084/unit-test-example/README.md

 This is an article-as-a-project example of my general setup for unit testing within Unity.
 It shows a few of what I consider best practices for testing within Unity.
 The target audience is intermediate-level developers and does not go into the basics of unit testing.
 For more beginner information I recommend checking out [Unity's Getting Started page.](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/getting-started.html)

+## Project Overview
+This project involves testing a 'loot table'.
+Let's say you're making a dungeon crawler, and you need a mechanism to drop items.
+An item in the game may drop loot, and an item from the loot table is returned based on a randomly generated number.

+### Main Classes
+ * [`LootDropper.cs`](Assets\Code\LootDropper.cs) - An example class that drops an item from a loot table every second.
+ * [`LootCore.cs`](Assets\Code\LootCore.cs) - The class that does the actual loot dropping.
+ * [`LootCoreTests.cs`](Assets/Code/Editor/Tests/LootCoreTests.cs) - Tests that LootCore drops like we think it should.
+ * `LootTableData.cs` - A data class that contains a number of `LootTableEntry`s.
+ * `LootTableEntry` - A data class that determines the probability of the entry dropping the given item.
+ * `*Random.cs` - Classes that allow for the generation and abstraction of random number generation.

 ## Testing in Game Development
 Testing in games is quite frequently something that is never done, or done after the fact.
 Why is it not common to test games in development?
 I think a lot of this comes down to not understanding *how* to test.
 But frequently code is written in such a way that makes it very difficult to test.